DAVIGSOUZA/trustly-front-end-challenge/README.md

 - Components ( app components and general styles)
 - Data ( data mocks for the app, in a real scenario the back end would provide them)
 - Global ( context and global states )
-- Pages ( difenrent pages you will found in the app )
+- Pages ( diferent pages you will found in the app )
 - Routes ( routes and coordinator functions )
 - Img ( image assets )

 ## Dependencies

 This app uses:
-- Styles Components
+- styled-components
-- React-router-dom
+- react-router-dom

 Obs: Axios was installed but not used